-Homicide victims found in Mojave Desert in 1980 identified
+Bodies found in desert in 1980 ID’d as woman seeks parents

 SAN BERNARDINO.
 Calif.
-(AP) — Authorities have finally identified the bodies of two homicide victims who were found buried in the Southern California desert in 1980 and linked to a man imprisoned for murder in Mississippi. the San Bernardino County Sheriff’s Department said.
+(AP) — Authorities have finally identified the bodies of two homicide victims who were found buried in the Southern California desert in 1980 and linked to a man imprisoned for murder in Mississippi, the San Bernardino County Sheriff’s Department said.

 A chain of events that began with a woman using DNA to try to find her biological parents led to identification of the victims as Pamela Dianne Duffey, born in 1959, and William Everette Lane, born in 1960, a department statement said Wednesday.